chmeee/console-phone/README.md

 I wish the console phone got implemented in ruby.
 That way you can always drop to 'irb' from the command-line interface and do some ruby magic in your phone.

-If sometimes I finish my degree project I'll implement one basic functionality just for fun :).
+If I get to finish (one of these days) my degree project I'll implement one basic functionality just for fun :).

+Feel free to fork and update this readme or contribute with sample code.